-When quiet, bookstore owner Amanda Harding’s mother calls to remind her of the annual Harding family reunion in Lake Tahoe, Amanda is less than thrilled.
-Once again she’ll be bombarded by questions about her dreadful status as a single woman.
-And, like always, she’ll feel the weight of her parents’ disappointment that their only child isn’t happily married and pregnant with their first grandchild.
-As Amanda relates her troubles to her good friend, Leo Prentice, she’s shocked to the core by his offer to pose as her soon-to-be fiancé.
-Suddenly all she can think about is tangled sheets and Leo’s deliciously hard body.
+When quiet bookstore owner Amanda Harding’s mother calls to remind her of the annual family reunion in Lake Tahoe, she’s less than thrilled.
+Once again, she’ll be bombarded by questions about her dreadful status as a single woman.
+When Amanda relates her troubles to her good friend, Leo Prentice, she’s shocked by his offer to pose as her fiancé.
+Suddenly, all she can think about is tangled sheets and Leo’s deliciously hard body.

 Leo Prentice has always wondered what Amanda looked like beneath the conservative suits, but the prospect of wrecking their friendship has kept his dirty mind in check.
 Until their first fake kiss.
-Playing Amanda’s lover seemed like a win-win.
-But the little bookworm stirs a fire in him unlike any other woman.
+Playing Amanda’s lover seemed like a win-win, but the little bookworm stirs a fire in him unlike any other woman.
 Soon, the teasing touches and sensual looks are all too real—and not nearly enough.
-Now that Leo has had a taste, he won’t stop until they’re both deliriously satisfied.

 Leo pushed open the door to The Book Attic and said, “I have sweet and sour pork, hot and sour soup and egg rolls.
 I really hope you’re hungry.”
 He stopped dead in his tracks when he spotted Amanda, the owner of the bookstore and his best friend for the past three and a half years, chatting with a customer.
 A male customer.
 And the guy was flirting big time.
 He looked like something out of a magazine with his crisp navy blue suit and neatly trimmed dark hair.
 Amanda always did go for the corporate types.
 He looked down at his own worn jeans and black work boots and cringed.
 He’d forgotten to pound the dirt off.
 Amanda hated it when he tracked dirt through her store.